WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

    </td>
    <td>TRUE
    </td>
-   <td>Defines the context of this document.
-E.g. the link the JSON-LD
+   <td>The context of this document.
+E.g. the link, the JSON-LD
    </td>
   </tr>
   <tr>